MatthN/MatthN.github.io/_posts/2024-04-19-Bayesian_optimization.markdown

 study.optimize(objective, n_trials=10)
 ```

+Optuna does not seem to have as many configuration options here.
+The acquisition function is the log expected improvement.
+There does not seem to be a way to set $$\xi$$.
+The kernel is a Matern kernel and also this does not seem configurable.

 ## Conclusion
-Once the hyperparameter space becomes large there can be a clear upside to using Bayesian optimization compared to random search or grid search.
-The algorithm explores the search space in a more efficient way.
-This comes with the downside that parallelization is much more difficult.
+As the hyperparameter space expands, Bayesian optimization emerges as a compelling choice over other methods like random search or grid search.
+Its ability to navigate the search space efficiently offers a clear advantage.
+However, it's essential to acknowledge that this efficiency comes at a cost – the complexity of parallelization increases significantly.
+Despite this challenge, there is a clear benefit of using Bayesian optimization in optimizing complex machine learning models.
+By understanding its nuances and leveraging its strengths, practitioners can unlock the full potential of their models and pave the way for groundbreaking advancements in the field of machine learning.

 ## Resources
 - [Liu, P. (2023).
 Bayesian Optimization: Theory and Practice Using Python (1st ed.).
 Apress Berkeley, CA. https://doi.org/10.1007/978-1-4842-9063-7](https://doi.org/10.1007/978-1-4842-9063-7)